dongyx/shsub/README.md

-shsub
+Shsub
 =====

-*shsub* is a template engine of the shell language, implemented in C and Shell.
+*Shsub* is a template engine of the shell language, implemented in C and Shell.

 The following file `lsnotes.html.st` is a simple shell template: